Xellos1010/coinbase-advanced-node-ts/package/README.md

 - **Authenticated and Public Endpoints**: Support for both authenticated and public API requests.
 - **Proxy Pattern for Lazy Initialization**: Efficient initialization of clients using the Proxy pattern.

+## Installation

+use git clone https://github.com/Xellos1010/coinbase-advanced-node-ts to clone this repo

 ## Getting Started

 ### Configuration